papivot/tkg-helper-scripts/TKGs-insecure-registry.md

           [plugins.cri.registry.configs."my.insecure.registry".tls]
             insecure_skip_verify = true
 ```
-where `my.insecure.registry` is the name of the registry that needs to be configured to skip SSL validation
+where `my.insecure.registry` is the name of the registry that needs to be configured to skip SSL validation.
+Add an entry for each insecure registry.

 The final file should like something like this -
 ```